Imaginary Enemy (album): Release

 On January 20, 2014, Imaginary Enemy was announced for release in April; its track listing and artwork were revealed.
 A week later, a music video was released for "Cry".
 The track was released to alternative radio stations on February 4.
 Following a performance at South by So What?! festival, the band went on a co-headlining US tour with Taking Back Sunday in March and April.
 They were supported by Sleepwave and Tonight Alive.
 Imaginary Enemy was made available for streaming on March 26, before being released on April 1 through Hopeless Records and the band's label GAS Union.
 The band performed at the Download Festival in the UK in June.
 The group toured Australia with Taking Back Sunday in August and the US in September and October with support from Frank Iero.

 Partway through the tour, the group released a split 10" vinyl EP, which featured two songs by Taking Back Sunday, and "Revolution" and "Money Monster" from the Used.
 On September 18, a music video was released for "Revolution".
 The track was released to alternative radio stations on September 30.
 On February 2, 2015, the band announced that guitarist Quinn Allman would be taking a temporary year of absence; Justin Shekoski of Saosin filled in Allman's role.
 Following this, the group went on a headlining UK tour with support from Decade and Landscapes.
 In April and May, the group went on a headlining US tour with support from Every Time I Die, Marmozets and the Eeries, before embarking on a co-headlining US tour with Chevelle later in May.
 In October, the band appeared at the Taste of Chaos festival.

 Reception

 At Alternative Press, Evan Lucy rated the album three-and-a-half stars out of five, writing that "Whether the band's fanbase latches on to the politicism is yet to be seen, but these songs will sound great from the pit regardless."

 The album charted at number 14 on the Billboard 200 and number 1 on the Independent albums chart.

 Track listing

 Additional track information

-The Used released 12 tracks from the Imaginary Enemy recording session.
-The only b-side released to date is "Money Monster" which was released as a bonus track on the limited edition of the album.
+The Used released 13 tracks from the Imaginary Enemy recording session.
+The only two b-sides released to date is "Money Monster" and "Red Heart", "Money Monster" which was released as a bonus track on the limited edition of the album.
 A hidden track titled "Red Heart" also appears at the end of the album.